 Let’s set the scene first.
 Wonderful Brands is part of The Wonderful Company, an industry leader in consumer goods with 9,000 employees and a yearly 4-billion-dollar sale.
 The American privately-owned company owes its success to selling healthy brands for a healthy way of life.
 Perhaps their Fiji Water, POM Wonderful juices or Wonderful Pistachios ring a bell?

-Back in 2007, our company was so successful in growing and harvesting their products that we wanted to explore new markets.
-It was the start of our journey in the EMEA region and it’s also where this story about S&OP at Wonderful Brands starts.
+Back in 2007, the company was so successful in growing and harvesting their products that they wanted to explore new markets.
+It was the start of their journey in the EMEA region and it’s also where this story about S&OP at Wonderful Brands starts.
 Heidi Vanderswalmen, Supply Chain Director at Wonderful Brands, shares their inspiring story with you.

 One priority: growth